 What's New in Boots?
 The Wearable Lightness of Skiing

 To make a lighter boot one would think you either need to use lighter weight plastic or find a way to use less of the heavier stuff, right?
-Actually you need less of it, either way, because lightweight polyamide plastics like Grilamid (nylon family) are notoriously stiff.
-If they are used in traditional Alpine shell wall thicknesses the boot becomes too rigid, and entry and exit become especially difficult.
+Actually you need less of it, either way, because lightweight polyamide plastics like Grilamid (nylon family) are notoriously stiff--if they are used in traditional Alpine shell wall thicknesses the boot becomes too rigid, and entry and exit become especially difficult.
 This is why nylons were first used in boot components that didn't need to bend much—consider the rigid external tongues of the Raichle Flexons and the rigid, rear-hinged cuffs of the Salomon rear-entry boots.